ACTCollaboration/moby2/docs/installation.rst

 Environment variables
 ---------------------

+MOBY2_PREFIX HAS BEEN REMOVED.
+THESE DOCS NEED UPDATE:

+- use an anonymous PREFIX for installing libactpol_deps and libcatpol
+- provide standard environment modifications for making those deps visible to moby2 build system (env script and modulefile)

 We will isolate the software from the main system.
 Choose a prefix where the libraries, include files, python packages will live.
 I like
 $HOME/build.
 Set the MOBY2_PREFIX: